biophotlumin/mint/docs/source/user_guide.rst

 ********************
-**User guide**
+User guide
 ********************

 .. contents:: :backlinks: None

-**General information**
+All parameters and settings are specified in a single ``config.yml`` file.
+It (or copies of it) can be edited to change the behavior of the program.

+**Input**
 ===============================

-Input data must be in the form of .tif or Nikon .nd2 files, and should be placed in a dedicated folder.
+``input_folder`` is the absolute path to the folder containing videos to analyse.
 Proper folder structure is detailed in `Statistical analysis`_.

+MINT can read .tif and Nikon .nd2 files through ``imageio`` and ``nd2``, respectively.

+Other file types supported by Bio-Formats can be read through ``imagej``, albeit much slower.

-Default parameters are provided in ``mint.py``, but as they are very specific to our experimental setup please expect some trial and error before obtaining satisfactory results.
+Default parameters are provided in ``config.yml`` but are very much experiment-dependent.
+Expect some trial and error before obtaining satisfactory results.

-You can use the ``test_locate.py`` module to try feature findind parameters.
+You can use the ``test_locate`` function to optimize feature findind parameters.

 **Parameters and settings**
 ===============================

-* **extension_in** : File format of the videos.
-Currently, only .tif and .nd2 are supported.
+* **extension_in** : File format of the videos (as its extension).

+* **parallel** : ``joblib``-based parallelization.
+Depending on the number of avaible cores, it can dramatically speed up calculation.

+* **parallel_tracking** : Experimental.
+Parallelizes the entire tracking process.
+Reading files from disk and RAM can become bottlenecks.

 **Preprocessing**
 ---------------------

-Two preprocessing filters can be applied to the videos before going through trackpy :
+Two preprocessing filters can be applied to the videos before going through tracking :

-* **Wavelet** denoising reduces background noise and improves signal-to-noise ratio.
+* **Wavelet** denoising reduces background noise and improves the signal-to-noise ratio.

 * **Top-hat** transform (white) removes large spots and artifacts.